idenfy/CordovaSDK/README.md

 *Note
 The manualIdentificationStatus status always returns INACTIVE status, unless your system implements manual identification callback, but does not create **a separate waiting screen** for indicating about the ongoing manual identity verification process.
-For better customization we suggest using the [immediate redirect feature ](#customizing-results-callbacks-v2-optional).
+For better customization we suggest using the immediate redirect feature.
 As a result, the user will not see an automatic identification status, provided by the iDenfy service.
 The SDK will be closed while showing loading indicators.

 ## Additional customization
 Currently, this Cordova plugin does not provide customization options via Javascript code directly.
 For any additional SDK customization, you should edit the native code inside of the plugin.

 **Android customization:**
-Follow [Android native SDK](https://github.com/idenfy/Documentation/blob/master/pages/ANDROID-SDK.md#customizing-sdk-v2-optional) guide and edit **IdenfySdkPlugin.java**.
+Follow [Android native SDK](https://documentation.idenfy.com/mobile/Android/android-sdk#customizing-sdk-flow-optional) guide and edit **IdenfySdkPlugin.java**.

 **IOS customization:**
-Follow [IOS native SDK guide](https://github.com/idenfy/Documentation/blob/master/pages/ios-sdk.md#customizing-sdk-v2-optional) and edit **IdenfySdkPlugin.swift**.
+Follow [IOS native SDK guide](https://documentation.idenfy.com/mobile/iOS/ios-sdk) and edit **IdenfySdkPlugin.swift**.

-## SDK Integration tutorials
-For more information visit [SDK integration tutorials](https://github.com/idenfy/Documentation/blob/master/pages/tutorials/mobile-sdk-tutorials.md).